huy/maven-quickstart/running_test.md

       Description: Verify integration tests ran using Surefire.

 The test classes to be executed are those of the following wildcard patterns `**/IT*.java`, `**/*IT.java`, `**/*ITCase.java`.
 Inclusion/exclusion is possible via a instruction [here](https://maven.apache.org/surefire/maven-failsafe-plugin/examples/inclusion-exclusion.html)

+We can run single test method by passing this command line option when running maven e.g.

+    mvn verify -Dit.test=AddConsoleScriptIT#testAddWorkerConsoleUrl

 **cargo with surefire**